Chebab/shrdlite-course-project/README.md

 If you ask where ALL bricks are, you will get two answers, one for each brick.
 ```
 Q: where are all bricks
-A :The yellow brick is on the floor, to the right of the black ball, to the left of the yellow pyramid and is below the red box.
+A: The yellow brick is on the floor, to the right of the black ball,
+to the left of the yellow pyramid and is below the red box.
-A: The white brick is to the right of the yellow pyramid, to the left of the green plank and is ontop of the blue table.
+A: The white brick is to the right of the yellow pyramid,
+to the left of the green plank and is ontop of the blue table.
 ```
 How to use the Where question:
 `Where <is/are> <entity>`

 `Find <entity>`

 The `What` question will return a text that specifies what objects are in a specific relation to a specified object.
 Some examples: